-Zoho Books stands out as one of the most affordable accounting software applications in its class — especially considering its many desirable features, including inventory tracking, project management, and billable time and expense tools.
+Zoho Books stands out for its affordability, especially considering its many desirable features.
 The software is available in five paid plans, plus a basic free version for very small businesses.
+The free version helps separate Zoho from competitors, most of which do not offer free software.
+However, Zoho’s paid tiers do run a bit more expensive than other accounting software that we reviewed such as QuickBooks, Xero, and Sage.
 You can add a few optional features to your account for an extra fee.

 The vendor gives you the option of a month-to-month or annual plan.
 Monthly prices are shown below, but Zoho offers a hefty discount if you pay for the entire year upfront.